Predoctoral Residency Program in Clinical Psychology

 Welcome to the Predoctoral Residency Program in Clinical Psychology at The Royal (Royal Ottawa Health Care Group).
 The Royal has a long history of offering high quality, accredited Psychology residency training across its various clinical programs.

 The Royal’s residency program has evolved from a consortium with The Rehabilitation Centre (until 2005) and was accredited by the Canadian and American Psychological Associations (CPA and APA) in 2006 to span the period of 2005 (its inception) to 2013.
 A CPA accreditation site visit occurred in the summer of 2013.
 CPA re-accreditation was granted for a period of seven years from 2012-13 until 2019-2020.
 In the fall of 2019, we entered the CPA re-accreditation cycle.
 A site visit was scheduled for spring 2020 but was postponed due to the COVID-19 pandemic.
 A virtual site visit was completed in January 2021.
-In June 2021, The Royal received formal notification from CPA that the residency program secured a six-year reaccreditation term from 2020-21 to 2026-27.
+In June 2021, CPA granted The Royal a six-year reaccreditation term.
+The Royal will complete the reaccreditation process in 2026-27.

 For more information on CPA accreditation, please contact the accreditation office.
 The CPA head office is located at 141 Laurier Avenue West, Suite 702, Ottawa, Ontario, K1P 5J3.